Kaholo/Kaholo-plugin-github/README.md

 6. Private (Boolean) **Optional** - If specified, the repository will be private (Only users with access to repos of the owner will be able to access them).
 Default value is false.

 ## Method: Create Repository Webhook
 Create a repository webhook for the specified repository.
+You can see more about Github webhooks [here](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks).

 ### Parameters
 1. Authentication Token (Vault) **Optional** - The OAuth token of the user to authenticate with.